codephillip/FCMHelloworld/README.md

 This project is to help rectify that issue and come up with a solution.

-### Anyone with a solution could send inbox me codephillip@gmail.com or create a pull request.
+### Anyone with a solution could inbox me codephillip@gmail.com or create a pull request.
 Thank you